prkshverma09/languageTeacher/PRD.md

 #### **Core Voice Interaction & Learning Experience**

 * **Bilingual Conversation:** The agent will primarily communicate in the user's native language (Language B) to explain concepts, give instructions, and provide feedback.
 It will introduce words and phrases from the target language (Language A) as part of the lesson.
+  * **Language Selection:** Users must be able to select their conversation language (Language B - e.g., Hindi, Spanish, French) and their target learning language (Language A - e.g., English).
+  * **Mixed Language Input:** The system should handle user responses that mix both languages (e.g., a Hindi-speaking user responding mostly in Hindi with English phrases they're learning).
+  * **Configurable per User:** Each user can have their own language preference stored in their profile.
-* **Speech-to-Text (STT):** The system will use ElevenLabs' ASR model to accurately transcribe the user's spoken responses in both Language A and Language B.
+* **Speech-to-Text (STT):** The system will use ElevenLabs' ASR model to accurately transcribe the user's spoken responses in both Language A and Language B. The STT must support multi-language detection to handle mixed-language responses.
 * **Text-to-Speech (TTS):** All agent dialogue will be generated using ElevenLabs' high-quality, low-latency TTS, offering a wide variety of voices to keep the experience engaging.
+The TTS should use appropriate language models based on the user's selected conversation language.
 * **Pronunciation Feedback (Future Scope):** While initial implementation will focus on comprehension, a future version could leverage STT analysis to provide basic feedback on the user's pronunciation of Language A.
 * **Lesson Progression:** The agent will guide the user through a pre-defined sequence of lessons, tracking their progress and adapting to their pace.
+* **Progress Management:** Users should have the ability to reset their progress across all lessons for testing and practice purposes.

 #### **Lesson Management System**